thoughtworks/inSpac/README.md

 ## About

-**inSpac** is the abbreviation of **In Singpass Authentication Components**.
+**inSpac** is the abbreviation of **in Singpass Authentication Components**.

-**inSpac** offers an SDK and a Keycloak plugin that can help developers fast integrate *OpenID-Connect 1.0* auth scheme into project to interact with Singapore government digital platform, such as *Singpass*.
+**inSpac** offers an SDK and a Keycloak plugin that can help developers fast integrate *OpenID-Connect 1.0* auth scheme into project to interact with Singapore government digital platform -- *Singpass*.

-inSpacs are implemented based on the official public documents: [Singpass Login Specifications](https://public.cloud.myinfo.gov.sg/sglogin/Singpass-login-specs-v0.1.html#section/Overview)
+inSpac is implemented based on the official public documents: [Singpass Login Specifications](https://public.cloud.myinfo.gov.sg/sglogin/Singpass-login-specs-v0.1.html#section/Overview)

 ## Artifacts & Usage
 ### SDK